archusXIV/dotfiles/polybar/polybar.wiki/Module:-temperature.md

 ;   %temperature% (deprecated)
 ;   %temperature-c%   (default, temperature in °C)
+;   %temperature-f%   (temperature in °F)
-;   %temperature-f%   (temperature in °F) label = TEMP %temperature-c%
+;   %temperature-k%   (temperature in Kelvin, new in version 3.7.0) label = TEMP %temperature-c%

 ; Available tokens:
 ;   %temperature% (deprecated)
 ;   %temperature-c%   (default, temperature in °C)
+;   %temperature-f%   (temperature in °F)
-;   %temperature-f%   (temperature in °F) label-warn = TEMP %temperature-c% label-warn-foreground = #f00
+;   %temperature-k%   (temperature in Kelvin, new in version 3.7.0) label-warn = TEMP %temperature-c% label-warn-foreground = #f00